CloudConnectKits/Azure_Sphere_SK_ADC_RTApp/README.md

 **Set up hardware to display output**

 To set up the hardware to display output from the Hello World sample, follow these steps.
-1. Connect GND on the breakout adapter to Header 3, pin 2 (GND) on the MT3620 RDB.
+1. Connect the RxD wire of USB-Serial Adapter to J11 pin 1 (IO0_TXD)
-1. Connect RX on the breakout adapter to Header 3, pin 6 (real-time core TX) on the MT3620 RDB.
+1. Connect the GND wire of USB-Serial Adapter to J11 pin 3 (GND)
-1. Attach the breakout adapter to a USB port on your PC.
+1. Attach the USB-Serial Adapter to a USB port on your PC.
-1. Determine which COM port the adapter uses on the PC.
+1. Determine which COM port the adapter uses on your PC.
     1. Start Device Manager.
     1. Select **View&gt;Devices by container**,
     1. Look for your adapter and note the number of the assigned COM port.